ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 or write a :py:class:`~ray.rllib.core.models.catalog.Catalog` that implements them from scratch.
 The following shows such modifications.

-This example shows two things:
+The follwing example shows two things:

 - How to write a custom :py:class:`~ray.rllib.models.distributions.Distribution`
-    - How to inject a custom action distribution into a Catalog
+- How to inject a custom action distribution into a :py:class:`~ray.rllib.core.models.catalog.Catalog`

 .. literalinclude:: ../../../rllib/examples/catalog/custom_action_distribution.py
    :language: python